ANA CAUTI Prevention Tool

 |Download the ANA CAUTI Prevention Tool!||Click here for the companion guidance document|

 Catheter-Associated Urinary Tract Infections (CAUTI) are the most commonly reported hospital-acquired condition, and the rates continue to rise.
 More than 560,000 patients develop CAUTI each year, leading to extended hospital stays, increased health care costs, and patient morbidity and mortality.
 RNs can play a major role in reducing CAUTI rates to save lives and prevent harm.
-ANA offers an innovative, streamlined, evidenced-based clinical tool developed by leading experts.
+ANA offers an innovative, streamlined, evidence-based clinical tool developed by leading experts.

-Hospital-acquired conditions (HACs) are a major threat to patient safety with costs estimated to be $33 billion American Journal of Infection Control - Abstract The Department of Health and Human Services (HHS) has identified a national strategy to reduce multiple health care--associated infections (HAI), a subset of HACs.
-Nurses are linchpins in the efforts to reduce HAI to prevent avoidable harm, morbidity and mortality, and reduce cost.
+Hospital-acquired conditions (HACs) are a major threat to patient safety with costs estimated to be $33 billion American Journal of Infection Control - Abstract The Department of Health and Human Services (HHS) has identified a national strategy to reduce multiple health care-associated infections (HAI), a subset of HACs.
+Nurses are linchpins in the efforts to reduce HAI to prevent avoidable harm, morbidity, and mortality, and reduce cost.

 ANA has partnered with the Centers for Medicare and Medicaid Services (CMS) Partnership for Patients (PfP) in an effort to reduce avoidable HACs by 40% and reduce 30-day hospital readmissions by 20% compared to 2010.
 According to PfP, ANA and PfP’s partnership has already contributed to a significant reduction in multiple HACs and preventable 30-day readmissions.
 The U.S Department of Health & Human Services reported national reductions in adverse drug events, falls, some infections and other forms of harm are estimated to have prevented approximately 15,000 deaths in hospitals, decreased health care costs by $4.1 billion, and prevented 560,000 patient harms in 2011 and 2012.

 Rates of CAUTI are on the rise.
 Together with PfP, ANA has made CAUTI reduction a priority.
-As the leading voice of 4 million nurses, ANA seeks to engage the nation’s nurses in CAUTI reduction through effective use of an innovative, streamlined, evidenced-based clinical tool.
+As the leading voice of 4 million nurses, ANA seeks to engage the nation’s nurses in CAUTI reduction through effective use of an innovative, streamlined, evidence-based clinical tool.

 Partnership for Patients